browserengineering/book/book/accessibility.md

 needs to know what actually has focus.
 This is done with a *focus ring*---a visual outline around an element that lets the user know what is focused.

-We'll do this by painting a `2px` wide black rectangle around the element that is focused.
+Draw the focus ring by painting a `2px` wide black rectangle around the element that is focused.
 This requires some code in various `paint` methods plus this
 helper:

 ``` {.python expected=False}